Austin Organs

 Austin Organs, Inc., is a manufacturer of pipe organs based in Hartford, Connecticut.
 The company is one of the oldest continuously-operating organ manufacturers in the United States.

+History

 The first instruments were built in 1893 with the Austin Patent Airchest, and many remain in fine playing condition to this day.
 The Austin Organ Company was formally organized in 1898 by John Turnell Austin in Boston, Massachusetts, although it traces its beginning to 1893 with the first instruments Austin built at the Clough & Warren Company in Detroit, Michigan.
 In 1899 the company moved to Hartford.

 Austin was from England and had come to the United States in 1889.
 Austin's father Jonathan had a hobby of organ building.
 When son John made his way to Detroit he found work at the Farrand & Votey Organ Company.
 While servicing organs for Farrand, Austin worked with tracker and slider chests and some of the nascent electric mechanisms.
 He developed what would be named the "Universal Air Chest System".
 This is an airtight chamber with the chest action on the ceiling of the chamber.
 A feature of this system was that the chest could be entered from below while the organ was turned on; this allowed for servicing of the organ keying action.
 The modern (current) chest design was further developed in 1913, and has been refined over the years.
 In 1905 the company began building electric consoles; these have also been refined over the years.